 6.4 Ready up.
 Teams may not start a match if their opponent is not present and ready.
 Scheduled matches are for 4:30 PM though we encourage teams to join their lobby anytime from 4 PM.
 Games may start early if both teams are ready.

 6.5 Lack of players.
 If one team has less than five (5) players available due to an unforeseen circumstance then the team with the lesser players can choose to play at a disadvantage (4 v 5 or 3 v 5) or forfeit the match after informing the opposition.

 7.1 Teams do not have to join lobby in LCS order.

-7.2 Disconnection from game.
+7.3 Disconnection from game in Tournament Draft.
 If a player or team unintentionally disconnects due to issues with the game client, platform, network or PC.
 The game should be paused by typing forward-slash p ( /p ) until the player or team has reconnected.